-Apparently Robert Wright has about had a “snout full” of Gould, so he has ignored Smith’s advice about not being critical of “Dr. Evolution” from Harvard.
+Apparently Robert Wright had about a “snout full” of Gould, so he ignored Smith’s advice about not being critical of “Dr. Evolution” from Harvard.

 Yes, any intelligent person is obliged to “wonder” about that!

-Clearly Wright sees the difficulties in a purely naturalistic scheme of evolution, and so he wants to wave some kind of magic wand of “higher purpose” when necessary.
-Gould is atheistic to the bone, and herein is the rub: Wright believes that “luck alone” simply can’t explain the existence of earth’s citizenry.
-It really is a confused mess.
+Clearly Wright saw the difficulties in a purely naturalistic scheme of evolution, and so he wanted to wave some kind of magic wand of “higher purpose” when necessary.
+Gould was atheistic to the bone, and herein is the rub.
+Wright believed that “luck alone” simply can’t explain the existence of earth’s citizenry.
+Their competing theories really are a confused mess.

-To argue otherwise (as Wright does), Gould contends, is to engage in a “delusion” that is the result of “human arrogance” and desperate “hope.”
-But Wright feels that Gould’s views are tainted by his personal philosophical ideology—which is, incidentally, Marxist.
+To argue otherwise (as Wright does), Gould contended, is to engage in a “delusion” that is the result of “human arrogance” and desperate “hope.”
+But Wright felt that Gould’s views were tainted by his personal philosophical ideology, which is, incidentally, Marxist.